Wisconsin Highway 57: Milwaukee to De Pere

 WIS 57 begins at WIS 59 (National Avenue) in Milwaukee and continues north as Layton Boulevard until just south of I-94 where the road name becomes 27th Street.
 Continuing north of I-94 for eight blocks, WIS 57 turns east onto US 18 (Highland Avenue) before turning north eight blocks later while US 18 parts south towards Marquette University.
 For almost a mile, WIS 57 heads towards WIS 145 only to turn a block north towards WIS 190.
 Moving eastward again on WIS 190, WIS 57 heads for I-43 before turning northwestwardly onto Green Bay Road.
-In Brown Deer, WIS 57 crosses over WIS 100 at a diamond interchange and continues north for Ozaukee County.
+In Brown Deer, WIS 57 meets WIS 100 (formerly as a diamond interchange until reconstruction in 2023), and continues north for Ozaukee County.

 In Ozaukee County, WIS 57 turns right onto WIS 167 and approaching I-43 while WIS 167 ends at the interchange.
-For the next 12 miles, WIS 57 will run concurrent with I-43 before departing the freeway northwest of Port Washington.
+For the next 12 miles, WIS 57 will run concurrent with I-43 before departing the freeway northwest of Port Washington, where the road runs on a nearly straight line for 31.5 mi.
 This is also one of two concurrencies with WIS 32, the other being along the stretch between Millhome and De Pere.
 WIS 57 then transitions into an expressway, passing by Fredonia, Random Lake, Adell, and Waldo in Ozaukee and Sheboygan Counties.
 WIS 57 transitions back into a rural two lane highway north of WIS 23 in Plymouth and continues in its form until where its meet up with WIS 32 just north of the Sheboygan–Manitowoc county line.

 Entering Manitowoc County, WIS 32/57 expands back into an expressway all the way until Kiel.
 WIS 67 intersects with WIS 32/57 and provides access to Kettle Moraine and Manitowoc (via U.S. 151) at WIS 67's northern terminus.
 Zigzagging through Kiel, WIS 32 and 57 enter Calumet County and passes by New Holstein before entering the county seat, Chilton.
 While in Chilton, the two routes connect with U.S. 151 which the latter provides access towards Manitowoc and Sturgeon Bay along the scenic Schooner Coast.
 Before exiting Calumet County, WIS 32/57 would intersect with WIS 114 and U.S. 10 in Hilbert and Forest Junction respectively.
 U.S. 10 connects WIS 32/57 with Appleton and Manitowoc, while WIS 114 leads drivers towards Lake Winnebago.

 WIS 96 is the first state highway to be crossed by WIS 32/57 in Brown County, connecting to Appleton and Wrightstown to the west while hooking to I-43 in Denmark to the east.
 WIS 32/57 enters De Pere from the south and crosses over an incomplete interchange with County Highway PP and regaining two lanes in each direction.